sobhanjl/Assignments/readme.md

-this is firt attemp. this change happens in gui
+this is firt attemp. this change happens in gui! this is the second attempt. this change happens in cli?